Game-Theory-Playground/doudizhu-bot/README.md

     git submodule update --init --recursive
     ```

-2. Build the container image and start the container.
+3. Build the container image and start the container.
 The container is mounted on the current directory as the containers file system so any changes you make to the files on your host machine will be mirrored in the container.

-    In one terminal, start the container for the GUI server
+    In one terminal, start the container for the GUI server:
     ```bash
     docker compose build
     docker compose up
     ```

     In another terminal, run:
     ```bash
     docker compose exec shell bash
     ```
-    You can run all future commands in this second container
+    You can run all future commands in this second container.

-    b.
-Make sure you are in this root directory.
-These commands mount on the current directory as the containers file system so any changes you make to the files on your host machine will be mirrored in the container.

-    ```
-    sudo docker run --rm -it -v $(pwd):/workspace --net=host bot
-    ```

 ## OR Setup Without Docker (not recommended)